menandmice/micetro_docs/guides/user-manual/ipam.rst

 Adding a DNS Host
 ^^^^^^^^^^^^^^^^^

-1. Select the desired IP address in the IP Address list.
+1. Select the desired IP address in the IP address list.

 2. In the :guilabel:`Related DNS data` section of the inspector, click the create :guilabel:`+` button.